 Under Section 40.2 - personal data

-The names and contact address of the rate payer are not disclosed if the rate payer is an individual, such as a sole trader or partnership, as the council considers this information to be personal data, as they relate to a living individual and the individual is identifiable from those data.
+The names and contact address of the rate payer are not disclosed if the rate payer is an individual, a sole trader or partnership, as the council considers this information to be personal data, as they relate to a living individual and the individual is identifiable from those data.

 This section of the Act provides an exemption to the general right of access to information, where the disclosure of personal information would breach any of the data protection principles.